vaughanknight/UnityCore/README.md

 Core boilerplate code I use in Unity, including singletons, smart behaviours etc.  Most people come here for the threading bits so keeping this short.

 # UnityCore.Threading
 Do away with coroutines, and start using Tasks in Unity.
+Coroutines are not threading, and give a way to do asynchronous tasks in chunks, but don't hand off to different CPU's to do computational heavy and thread locking execution.
+This task library builds on the Task Parallel Library and gives the flexibilty to run tasks back on the main Unity3D thread with ease.
 * Use Tasks to manage async code
 * Same code for async in **Editor** and in the **Unity Player**
 * Async in plain classes